alfaloo/tp/docs/DeveloperGuide.md

 1. Hospital clerk enters patient data
 2.  mediCLI adds the patient into database

     Use case ends.

 **Extensions**

 * 1a.
 The entered patient data is not in the correct format
-  * *1a1. mediCLI shows an error message
+  * 1a1.
+MediCLI shows an error message with exact issue

+    Use case ends.

+* 1b.
+The entered patient is already in the database
+  * 1b1.
+MediCLI shows an error about duplicate persons

      Use case ends.